ibm-cloud-docs/Cloudant/documents/design_document_management.md

 {{site.data.keyword.cloudant_short_notm}} triggers server-side processes to build the `fetch/by_ts` view.
 It creates this view by iterating over every document in the database, and sending each one to the JavaScript map function.
-The function returns the emitted `key/value` pair.
+The function returns the emitted `key-value` pair.
 As the iteration continues,
-each `key/value` pair is stored in a B-Tree index.
+each `key-value` pair is stored in a B-Tree index.
 After the index is built for the first time, subsequent reindexing is performed only against new and updated documents.
 Deleted documents are de-indexed.